Legacy Research Institute

 This project will provide important new information about the effect of different patterns and severities of visual field loss on quality of life.
 The primary goal is to develop new summary indices based on current clinical testing that predict the effects on different aspects of quality of life, individualized to the patient.
 These can be used as patient-centered outcomes for clinical trials, and to personalize treatment options and medical advice for an individual patient in clinical care.

-R01EY030838: Retinal Ganglion Cell Dendrite and Synapse Regeneration in Glaucoma: The Role of Insulin Signaling.
+NIH R01EY030838: Retinal Ganglion Cell Dendrite and Synapse Regeneration in Glaucoma: The Role of Insulin Signaling

-University of Montreal: Dr. Adriana Di Polo (Co-PI)
+University of Montreal: Adriana Di Polo (Contact PI)

 Collaborators: